willnguyen1312/namnode/packages/vite-plugin-inspect-react/README.md

 ## WHY 🙈

-This plugin will inject special `span` elements next to your react components inside your codebase during compile time that does not affect your layout.
-Yet, those come with unique `id` attributes that store the location of your React components accordingly.
+This plugin will inject special `comment` nodes next to your react components inside your codebase during compile time that does not affect your layout.
+Yet, those come with a unique `nodeValue` property that stores the location of your React components accordingly.

 This plugin is highly inspired by another fantastic plugin so-called [vite-plugin-react-inspector](https://github.com/sudongyuer/vite-plugin-react-inspector).
 The reason this plugin exists